ludovicchabant/SiloRider/README.rst

 Right now, the following silos are supported:

-- `Mastodon`_: an open, federated microblogging service.
+- `Mastodon`_: an open, federated social network and microblogging service.
+- `Twitter`_: a proprietary social network and microblogging service.
 - Print: a debug silo that just prints entries in the console.